Namysh/hopop.js/README.md

 # Hopop.js

-I made a librairy like Popoverjs in order to train myself in javascript [you can see an example here](https://namysh.github.io/hopop.js/)
+I made a librairy like Popper.js in order to train myself in javascript [you can see an example here](https://namysh.github.io/hopop.js/)